Four Things You Didn’t Know About Dental Crowns

 A crown can only be anchored on top of a tooth when there is enough structure to support it.
 Enamel that is worn or completely broken off to the gumlines does not leave you with enough tooth to stabilize a “cap.”
 In some cases a buildup or post can help, but otherwise the tooth will need to be pulled.

-Visit Lane Family Dentistry in Wasilla to find out if your tooth needs a crown!
+Visit Lane Family Dental in Wasilla to find out if your tooth needs a crown!